Gunnuhver

 The mud pools and steam, vents in south-west Reykjanes.

 The area is close to Reykjanes lighthouse and is collectively named Gunnuhver after a female ghost that was laid there.
-She had caused great disturbance until a priest set a trap for her and she fell into the spring.
-This happened about 400 years ago.
+She caused great disturbance until a priest set a trap for her, and she fell into the spring about 400 years ago.
+Read more about her story in our blog about Gunnuhver.

 The mud pools take form where steam from boiling geothermal reservoir water emanates and condenses and mixes with surface water.
 Accompanying gases such as carbon dioxide and hydrogen sulphide make the water acid.
 This causes alteration of the fresh lava rock to clay.